Corporacio Catalana de Mitjans Audiovisuals (CCMA)

 Editorial independence

-CCMA’s framework statute includes editorial independence as one of the values and principles guiding the broadcaster’s work.
+CCMA’s framework statute identifies editorial independence as one of the core values and guiding principles of the broadcaster’s work.

-The CCMA has established mechanisms to evaluate and monitor the broadcaster’s editorial independence.
-One of these mechanisms is the Audience Advocate, responsible for safeguarding the rights of viewers, listeners, and users of Televisió de Catalunya, Catalunya Ràdio, and the CCMA’s websites and portals.
-The advocate receives public inquiries, suggestions, and complaints regarding the accuracy, thoroughness, diversity, and fairness of CCMA’s content.
-The station’s management then addresses and manages these matters.
+To safeguard this, the corporation has established mechanisms to evaluate and monitor editorial independence.
+One such mechanism is the Audience Advocate, tasked with protecting the rights of viewers, listeners, and users of Televisió de Catalunya, Catalunya Ràdio, and CCMA’s digital platforms.
+The Advocate receives public inquiries, suggestions, and complaints concerning the accuracy, thoroughness, diversity, and fairness of CCMA’s content, which are then addressed by the broadcaster’s management.

-CCMA also has a Content and Programming Advisory Board that assists the CCMA Governing Council and the President in evaluating the broadcaster’s programming strategies and services.
-It comprises 16 members, all elected by the region’s Parliament.
+CCMA also maintains a Content and Programming Advisory Board that supports the Governing Council and the President in assessing programming strategies and services.
+This body is composed of 16 members, all elected by the Catalan Parliament.

-However, the most recent research conducted for this report found that censorship has increased at CCMA, with the government solidifying its control over the broadcaster’s editorial agenda.
-In 2021, TV3’s reporter Santiago Torres accused the CCMA of political control.
-He became the first case in Spain of a journalist who invoked the so-called “conscience clause,” a provision in the Spanish media system that allows journalists to leave the media company to preserve their professionalism and independence.
-Independent observers frequently criticize the CCMA for its biased stance and misuse of public funds.
+More recent research, however, points to a different trend.
+Evidence suggests that censorship has increased within CCMA, with the government consolidating influence over its editorial agenda.
+In 2021, TV3 reporter Santiago Torres publicly accused CCMA of political interference and became the first journalist in Spain to invoke the so-called “conscience clause,” a legal provision allowing journalists to resign in order to protect their professional integrity and independence.
+Independent observers continue to criticize CCMA for perceived bias and the misuse of public funds.

-For the reasons explained above, we downgraded CCMA to the “State-Controlled” category in our State Media Matrix in 2024.
+In light of these developments, CCMA was downgraded to the “State-Controlled” category in our State Media Matrix in 2024.